 Research Project Settings

-The project will be completed in the School of Psychology at the University of Queensland, or via the web through online recruiting platforms.
+The project will be completed in the School of Psychology at the University of Queensland, or via the web through online recruiting platforms, depending on the specific experiment.

 Methodological Approach and Statistical Power Issues

 Our example experiment uses a 2 (start vs. end of semester) by 3 (recruitment method; paid, course-credit, online-paid) by 2 (emphasis; speed vs. accuracy) mixed design, with recruitment method and time-point as between-subject factors and instruction/emphasis as a within-subject factor.
 Other experiments will feature a similar design with the procedure remaining largely the same.
+For example, all experiments will share the same basic trial structure, where a perceptual stimulus will be presented on screen until a participant makes a response.
+Participants will receive feedback about their accuracy and response time via on screen prompts.

 Participants will complete a perceptual discrimination task with response time and accuracy measured on each trial.
 Half of the blocks of trials will instruct participants to respond with an emphasis on speed, and half will instruct participants to emphasise accuracy.
 Participant groups being tested in person (paid and course-credit) will be alternated after each session to counter-balance any effects due to time-of-day.
-Groups of participants will also be tested in separate sessions to avoid possible conflicts associated with providing different remuneration to participants (i.e. if course-credit participants witness paid-pool participants receive cash while they do not).
-In every testing session, half of the participants will complete one perceptual task and the other half will complete an equivalent version of the perceptual task with different stimuli for generalisability.
+Groups of participants will also be tested in separate sessions to avoid possible conflicts associated with providing different remuneration to participants (i.e. course-credit participants will be tested separately to paid-pool participants).
+In every testing session, half of the participants will complete one perceptual task and the other half will complete an equivalent version of the perceptual task with different stimuli for generalisability (e.g., one group will discriminate lines of differing orientations, whereas another will judge the direction of an array of moving dots).
 Pilot testing will be conducted to confirm that the tasks are equally and appropriately difficult.

 Research Activities